mongodb/mongo-c-driver/doc/mongoc_client_get_server_descriptions.rst

   mongoc_client_get_server_descriptions (const mongoc_client_t *client,
                                          size_t *n);

-Fetches an array of :symbol:`mongoc_server_description_t <mongoc_server_description_t>` structs for all known servers in the topology.
+Fetches an array of :symbol:`mongoc_server_description_t` structs for all known servers in the topology.
 Returns no servers until the client connects.
 Returns a single server if the client is directly connected, or all members of a replica set if the client's MongoDB URI includes a "replicaSet" option, or all known mongos servers if the MongoDB URI includes a list of them.

 .. code-block:: c